Iacopo454/Shoes-shop/README.md

 # SHOES SHOP
-> This project is an e-commerce website created to advert and sell shoes but only for learning purposes at the moment, so no commercial or business benefits are taken, in future with some changes this project could become potentially a real E-commerce website, implementing a real stripe Api for payments for example.(The Stripe functionality for payment implemented is in testin mode but it has the same functionality).
+> This project is an e-commerce website created to advert and sell shoes but only for learning purposes at the moment, so no commercial or business benefits are taken, in future with some changes this project could become potentially a real E-commerce website, implementing a real stripe Api for payments for example.(The Stripe functionality for payment implemented is in testing mode but it has the same functionality).
 The user can easily register and use the platform to buy shoes (using testing mode), create his own favourite wish list and give also a feedback to the seller after registration using the signup form.

 The user receive also a confirmation email after registering for the first time, and after submitting any order request, this functionality is working using the Gmail email account settings, generatig a password for the app.